ftorres11/saliencysense/README.md

 ### Additional Notes
 Additional attribution methods are actively being developed and added as support to this repository.
-Most importantly methods derivating from *Layer Relevance Propagation* are planned towards the future although support for different architectures with skip connections and complex designs is still pending.
+Most importantly methods derivating from *Layer-wise Relevance Propagation* are planned towards the future although support for different architectures with skip connections and complex designs is still pending.

 ### Citation